scala/scala3/docs/docs/reference/new-types/union-types-spec.md

 unless explicitly specified. and the motivation is the same: inferring types which are "too precise" can lead to unintuitive typechecking issues later on.

-Note: Since this behavior severely limits the usability of union types, it might be changed in the future.
+Note: Since this behavior limits the usability of union types, it might be changed in the future.
 For example by not widening unions that have been explicitly written down by the user and not inferred, or by not widening a type argument when the corresponding type parameter is covariant.
 See